janesp/enapp/schema/README.md

 ## Semi Dynamic Information

-Person related data changes more frequently than **regions** and **buildungs** throgh registrations with the platform and for specific building addresses.
+Person related data changes more frequently than **regions** and **buildungs** through registrations with the platform and for specific building addresses.

 ### Person

-An ndividual who is reliablay registered with the platform.
-This individual can obtain energy availability information for a building addresses.
+An individual who is reliably registered with the platform.
+The individual can obtain energy availability information for a **building** addresses.

 A person has an internal `ID`, a `firstName`, a `lastName` and a `phoneMobile`.
 A registered person is identified through its mobile number.